systems-group/simcore/examples/intro-async/readme.md

-# SimCore Programming Intro (Callbacks)
+# SimCore Programming Intro (Async Mode)

-This is example from SimCore documentation demonstrating the callback-based approach.
+This is example from SimCore documentation demonstrating the use of async mode.